dizco/LOG8430/TP4/README.md

 # LOG8430-TP4

 ## What is this?
 This project was built to experiment with Spark configurations.
 It demoes a simple API where you can add receipts, and subsequently query for the most frequent items in the receipts.
 The objective was to leverage the load balancing capabilities of using a Spark cluster.
 Although we didn't manage to deploy a cluster on multiple Virtual Machines, we experimented with the configurations on a single VM.
+We made this choice due to the material and temporal constraints.

+We choose to use python and mongodb because some members of our group have better skills with this software than with java or Cassandra, that none of us knews.
+Because we don't use java, we didn't need Tomcat.

 ## Demo
 View a demo video [here](https://youtu.be/CxD-PIUVOQg).